-The easiest one to find is in the PC Settings application – press WinKey+ C to reveal the Charms bar, click Settings, and select Change PC settings to access it.
+The easiest one to find is in the PC Settings application.
+Press Windows key + C to reveal the Charms bar, click Settings, and select Change PC settings to access it.

 You can also hold Shift while clicking Restart in the Shut Down menu to restart your computer into the boot options menu.
 This is a quick way to restart into the boot options menu, as you can access the Shut Down button from the Charms anywhere on your system.